chiaxin/MayaAPI101/cpp/maya_command_ch1.md

 const char * ListSelectionCmd::kCmdName = "listSelection";
 ```

-+ In this case, constructor and destructor would do nothing.
++ In this case, constructor and destructor does nothing.

 ```cpp
 ListSelectionCmd::ListSelectionCmd()